 Pantothenate kinase-associated neurodegeneration is characterized by an abnormal buildup of iron in certain areas of the brain.
 A particular change called the eye-of-the-tiger sign, which indicates an accumulation of iron, is typically seen on magnetic resonance imaging (MRI) scans of the brain in people with this disorder.

 Researchers have described classic and atypical forms of pantothenate kinase-associated neurodegeneration.
 The classic form usually appears in early childhood, causing severe problems with movement that worsen rapidly.
 Features of the atypical form appear later in childhood or adolescence and progress more slowly.
 Signs and symptoms vary, but the atypical form is more likely than the classic form to involve speech defects and psychiatric problems.

-A condition called HARP (hypoprebetalipoproteinemia, acanthocytosis, retinitis pigmentosa, and pallidal degeneration), which was historically described as a separate syndrome, is now considered part of pantothenate kinase-associated neurodegeneration.
-Although HARP is much rarer than classic pantothenate kinase-associated neurodegeneration, both conditions involve problems with movement, dementia, and vision abnormalities.
+A condition called HARP (hypoprebetalipoproteinemia, acanthocytosis, retinitis pigmentosa, and pallidal degeneration) syndrome, which was historically described as a separate syndrome, is now considered part of pantothenate kinase-associated neurodegeneration.

 The precise incidence of this condition is unknown.
 It is estimated to affect 1 to 3 per million people worldwide.